Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-It is common to see many dog owners wondering about skin tags in dogs and seeking for solutions from their veterinarians.
-The truth is that skin tags do not really give any warning signs, other than just passively dangling under the form of a fleshy little growth that's flexible and bends when you are petting your dog.
-Skin tags may also pop up out of nowhere: one day it wasn't there and then suddenly, the next, there it is, the fleshy, ugly growth.
+It is common to see many dog owners wondering about skin tags in dogs and seeking solutions from their veterinarians.
+The truth is that skin tags do not really give any warning signs—other than just passively dangling under the form of a fleshy little growth that's flexible and bends when you are petting your dog.
+Skin tags may also pop up out of nowhere; one day it wasn't there and then suddenly there it is: the fleshy, ugly growth.

-In most cases, most people that stumble on this skin issue will rush over to the vet concerned and seeking for immediate solutions.
+In most cases, most people that stumble on this skin issue will rush over to the vet concerned and seeking immediate solutions.
 Cancer is often at the top of their concerns.
-Most owners therefore don’t actually know what skin tags are.
+Most owners, therefore, don’t actually know what skin tags are.
 What do dog skin tags look like?
-When I was working for the vet and asked them over the phone to describe the growth, some of them described skin tags as being small like a little grain of rice attached to the skin only by a stalk or fleshy like a raisin.
+When I was working for the vet and asked them over the phone to describe the growth, some of them described skin tags as being small, like a little grain of rice attached to the skin.
 If you are wondering what skin tags are and how your dog got it, this article will explain what you need to know.

 So what are skin tags exactly and how did my dog end up with it?
-If you are looking for a medical term, consider that in the medical field, skin tags are known as “acrochordons”.
+If you are looking for a medical term, skin tags are known as acrochordons.
 According to the Merck Veterinary Manual, skin tags are benign, cutaneous growths which are usually found in old dogs.
-Any breed of dog can get skin tags; it can come as an isolated growth, or appear in company of one another in various parts of the dog’s skin: head, face, chest area, torso, legs, armpit area, rear end, you name it!
+Any breed of dog can get skin tags; it can come as an isolated growth, or appear in company of one another in various parts of the dog’s skin; their head, face, chest area, torso, legs, armpit area, rear end, you name it!
 As ugly as they are, skin tags in dogs are normally not painful when touched.

-Fortunately, if it's truly a skin tag what you're dealing with, you don’t have to worry too much about this condition.
+Fortunately, if you're truly dealing with a skin tag, you don’t have to worry too much about this condition.
 In many cases, they are a minor problem and in most cases, your vet will just recommend that you keep an eye on the growth of these tags.
 On the other hand, there are vets who are more conservative and will immediately recommend that the owners have their dog's skin tags biopsied just to err on the side of caution.

-Just for sake on example, my dog had what looked line a small raisin-like growth and the vet said it looked like a skin tag and most likely that's what it was, so she said we could keep an eye on it but could eventually have it nipped off when my dog was to have his next dental cleaning.
+Just for the sake of an example, my dog had what looked line a small raisin-like growth and the vet said it looked like a skin tag, so she said we could keep an eye on it but could eventually have it nipped off when my dog was to have his next dental cleaning.
 It really looked and behaved like a skin tag for several months.
 Then, it suddenly got larger and started weeping blood.
-The vet removed it and we got it biopsied and it turned out being a melanocytoma.
+The vet removed it and we got it biopsied and it turned out to be a melanocytoma.
 Of course, this is just one case out of perhaps hundreds of normal skin tags behaving as skin tags normally do.

 If it looks like a skin tag, it probably is not cancer.
 However, the only way to know for sure is to have a biopsy done.
-If it grows quickly, or bleeds, or bothers your dog, I would have it checked by a veterinarian.— Dr. Rebecca DVM
+If it grows quickly, or bleeds, or bothers your dog, I would have it checked by a veterinarian.

 A Picture of an Engorged Tick on Dog Skin